tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-stupid-me-1-locking-myself.md

   <a href="/media/users/koenverbeeck/StupidMe1/error_inuse.png?mtime=1358236018"><img src="/wp-content/uploads/users/koenverbeeck/StupidMe1/error_inuse.png?mtime=1358236018" alt="" width="560" height="427" /></a>
 </div>

-<span style="text-align: justify;">I thought one of my query windows was still open with an active connection to the database, so being the smarty pants that I am I ticked the checkbox </span>_“Close existing connections”_ <span style="text-align: justify;">without giving it too much thought.
+<span style="text-align: justify;">I thought one of my query windows was still open with an active connection to the database, so being the smarty pants that I am I ticked the checkbox </span>_"Close existing connections"_ <span style="text-align: justify;">without giving it too much thought.
 The drop database succeeded, but when I tried to create a new database, I got this beauty on my screen:</span>

 <p class="MsoNormal" style="text-align: justify; text-justify: inter-ideograph;">
   <span lang="EN-US"> </span>